 Orthopedic Post-Operative Rehabilitation

-Post-Operative patients are prioritized for their initial evaluation appointment, with a guarantee that we can get them into PT within two business days of the surgeon’s desired rehab start date.
+Post-Operative patients are prioritized for their initial evaluation appointment, with a guarantee we will offer them an appointment time within two days of their surgeon’s desired rehab start date.

 Post-Operative specialists meet on a regular basis to discuss the latest in post-operative care.
 Discussion topics include: the latest in post-op protocols and surgeries being performed by our local Orthopedic Surgeons, as well as those of renown surgeons and physical therapists across the country.
 Additionally, they may share ideas to improve communication with our surgeons to ensure that the entire care team is working together.
 If a surgeon specifically wants a patient seen by our post-op specialist team, they just need to indicate it on the PT referral.
 The majority of typical surgeries, though, can be handled excellently by any one of our team of skilled PT’s or OT’s.

 List of most common surgeries: